07 Mar How To Replace Your Existing Website With a New Website

 How long does it take Google to reindex a new website?

 Google can begin indexing a new site within a few days, but rankings often take several weeks to stabilize after a major website migration.
+Larger sites or sites with major URL changes may take longer.

 Should I change URLs when launching a new website?